convo-lang/convo-lang/packages/convo-lang-react/README.md

 Join our Discord Server - https://discord.gg/GyXp8Dsa

 ## Change Log

+### v0.7.32
+- **Model Listing**: Added support for listing all registered models
+  - CLI: use the `--list-models` argument
+  - Extension: Run the `List Convo Models` command
+  - Conversation UI - enter the `/models` command
+- **Prompt Conversion**: Added support for converting convo into target LLM format
+  - CLI: use the `--convert` argument
+  - Extension: Run the `Convert Convo` command
+  - Conversation UI - enter the `/convert` command
+- **AWS CDK**: Added the `@convo-lang/convo-lang-aws-cdk` package for deploying Convo-Lang compatible APIs using AWS CDK
+- **API**: Added the /usage endpoint to the standard convo-lang API routes
+- **Models**: Added gpt-4.1 to OpenAI model list and set as default
+- **System Variables**: Added the __convoEndpoint system variable for defining endpoints to convo lang compatible endpoints using the http relay service
+- **Imports**: Added support for imports in CLI and VS Code extension (filesystem and HTTP imports)
+- **Extensions**: Added the "complete in new file" command to the VS Code extension
+- **Convo Functions**: Added aryContact, aryDistinct and aryJoin convo functions for array operations
+- **Error Handling**: The Conversation class now logs all parsing errors

 ### v0.7.31
 - **Inline Prompts**: Added task display while executing inline prompts